How to Apply

 The application for Fall 2023 is now open.

 To be given full consideration, the University of Arizona James E. Rogers College of Law must receive your complete application by:

 - For applicants who require an F or J visa: June 1

 - For applicants who do NOT require the F or J visa: June 30

-Submit your application through LSAC using an LLM account.
+Submit your application through the Law School Admissions Council (LSAC).
 Click Here or follow the instructions below:

 (All documentation/information should be submitted through LSAC.)